-- Rosmarinic acid in peppermint tea is linked to reduce symptoms of seasonal allergies like runny nose and itchy eyes.
+- Rosmarinic acid in peppermint tea is linked to reducing symptoms of seasonal allergies like runny nose and itchy eyes.
 Anyone with seasonal allergies knows how annoying it is, let peppermint tea help you.

 - It’s strong antioxidants, antiviral and antibiotic properties can increase your immunity power.
 Something that even the situation right now demands.

-How peppermint tea can help ease your stress & anxiety
+How peppermint tea can help ease your stress & anxiety:

 Peppermint tea is sought-after owing to its soothing effects on your body and mind.
 It can also cure stress-related headaches, which restricts blood flow to the brain.
 Peppermint tea’s active ingredient menthol relieves this tension and relaxes muscles.
-Next time you suffer from headache, try sipping on a cup of peppermint tea instead of gulping down painkillers.
+Next time you suffer from a headache, try sipping on a cup of peppermint tea instead of gulping down painkillers.

 3. Chamomile tea

 - Chamomile tea makes your period experience better.
-It’s the most cited natural way to ease cramps and there's a reason.
-Due to its antispasmodic properties, it reduces uterus contractions and relaxes it.
+It’s the most cited natural way to ease cramps and there’s a reason.
+Due to its antispasmodic properties, it reduces uterus contractions and relaxes them.
 Start drinking two cups each day a week before your period starts.
 A 2019 research also backs its use to ease PMS symptoms.

 - Chamomile tea is a mild tranquilizer and sleep inducer.
-Quite a few studies have proven it like a 2016 study proved new mothers who drank chamomile tea each day for two weeks slept better and had few depression symptoms than those who didn’t have tea.
+Quite a few studies have proven it like a 2016 study proved new mothers who drank chamomile tea each day for two weeks slept better and had fewer depression symptoms than those who didn’t have tea.